murshed/Crowdfunding-Login-Form/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Now check "Product" tab and click any Product "Quick Edit" button and change the Author.
 4. Install and activate
-5. Go to Tutor LMS > Courses > change the author
-6. Enjoy
+5. Enjoy

 == Frequently Asked Questions ==

-= Only for Tutor LMS =
+= Only for WP Crowdfunding =

-Yes, this plugin only works for Tutor LMS

-= Do I need another account user =

-Yes, this plugin only works when you have another Administrator/Editor/Author account.
+Yes, this plugin only works for WP Crowdfunding.
+If you want to redirect to another page, just ask on the support.

 = Do I need to do anything after installation =